noaa-gml/rtorf/paper.md

 # Installation

-To install `robspack`, the user must have installed the R package `remotes` and run the following script.
+To install `rtorf`, the user must have installed the
+R package `remotes` and run the following script.
 This process will install all the required dependencies, such as `data.table`, `cptcity`, an R package with